Justice Thomas says feds have been ‘half-in, half-out’ on marijuana laws

 Justice Thomas’ concurrence was written in agreement with the court’s rejection of a case brought by Colorado cannabis dispensaries.
 The dispensaries had asked the justices to review the IRS’ denial of their deductions of certain business expenses and credits as other industries and companies are able to do under federal law.

 Despite rejecting the challenge, the senior justice said the federal government’s position on pot has changed — and become muddled — since the Supreme Court issued its ruling in Gonzales v.
-Raich in 2005, which said Congress has authority to regulate the cultivation of marijuana.
+Raich in 2005, which said Congress has the authority to regulate the cultivation of marijuana.

 Since then, the Justice Department has stopped intruding on state laws regarding marijuana, according to memorandums in 2009 through 2013.
 And in 2009, Congress authorized the District of Columbia’s government to decriminalize marijuana.